Bodywork deploys machine learning projects developed in Python, to Kubernetes. It helps you:

-It automates repetitive and time-consuming tasks that machine learning engineers think of as DevOps, freeing them to focus on what they do best - solving data problems with machine learning.
+On demand, or on a schedule.
+It automates repetitive DevOps tasks and frees machine learning engineers to focus on what they do best - solving data problems with machine learning.

 The process of building container images and deploying them to an orchestration platform is a complex engineering task.
 The diagram below shows the steps required to deploy a model-scoring service, together with the tools you could use to achieve this.